Travel Size Sunscreens That Feel Good on Skin and Fit TSA Rules

 How to choose the best travel size sunscreen

-Use these criteria to narrow it fast.
+Use these factors to narrow your choice quickly.

 Travel-size sunscreen math: how much you really need

 • Face and neck: About 1/4 teaspoon per application for most adults.
-If you include ears and a bit of hairline, you will use more than you think.

 TSA and packing tips (so it arrives intact)